RAF Ascension Island: Operations

 The station comes under the overall jurisdiction of the Commander British Forces South Atlantic Islands, an officer of one-star rank.
 As of December 2018, the incumbent is Commodore Jonathan Lett.

 The RAF airfield on Ascension Island is run on a day-to-day basis by around 19 RAF personnel, headed by a wing commander.

 RAF Ascension Island is normally the refuelling point for the Ministry of Defence's South Atlantic air bridge flights to RAF Mount Pleasant, on the Falkland Islands, from RAF Brize Norton in Oxfordshire, in the UK.

 Beginning in November 2017, the Ascension Island Government has contracted South African air carrier Airlink to conduct regularly scheduled charter flights between Saint Helena Airport and Ascension Island on a monthly basis.
 Flights are currently scheduled on the second week of every month, arriving at Ascension on Saturday afternoon and returning to Saint Helena on Sunday morning.
-The first of these flights are scheduled for 18 and 19 November 2017.
+The first of these flights were scheduled for 18 and 19 November 2017.
 Additionally civilian passengers had been permitted on flights to and from RAF Brize Norton with reservations handled by AW Ship Management, with some customers doing package deals combined with the RMS Saint Helena, which travelled between Saint Helena and Cape Town, South Africa until the opening of St Helena Airport to passenger flights.

 Ascension serves as a diversion airport for ETOPS aircraft crossing the Atlantic.
 In January 2013, a Delta Air Lines Boeing 777-200LR en route from Johannesburg to Atlanta diverted to Ascension as a result of engine problems.

 The site is home to a high frequency radio station forming part of the Defence High Frequency Communications Service.
 The station is operated by Babcock International Group on behalf of the Ministry of Defence.